danabauer/overture-latest/README.md

 # Overture Maps Latest Release

 Displays the latest Overture Maps data release version with quick-copy paths to S3 and Azure.
-Fetches (weekly) the available release versions from the [STAC catalog](https://stac.overturemaps.org/catalog.json) and regenerates the page.
+Fetches (weekly) the available release versions from the [STAC catalog](https://stac.overturemaps.org/catalog.json) and regenerates [this page](https://danabauer.github.io/overture-latest/).

 ## You too can fetch the latest Overture data release version!
-Here's how.

 **Using Python (pystac) to lookup latest in Overture's STAC catalog:**